gasy-africa/rpi4-k8s/.docs/iscsi/INSTALL.md

 ## :cl: Install

-1. First we need to install the targetcli interface to configure the target.
+1. First we need to install the `targetcli` interface to configure the `target`.
-As root (or use sudo) run the following command if you’re running Ubuntu Server.
+As root (or use `sudo`) run the following command if you’re running Ubuntu Server.

 ```
 apt install targetcli-fb